mvolkmann/blog/src/web-dev-tips.md

 Here is an example where the user can select a color.
 Initially the only values in the `datalist` are blue, green, and red.
 But the user can add more colors.
-This uses Svelte, but the concepts should easily translate to other web frameworks and you shouldn't need to know much about Svelte to understand this.

-In this screenshot the user has already added the color "orange" and has enter "n" into the "Color" input which causes the matching values "green" and "orange" to be suggested.
+Try adding more colors and then type into the input to see the list be filtered to only colors that match.

 {% include "_datalist.html" %}